Dr Claudia Horn

 I joined the Department of European & International Studies (EIS) at King’s College in September 2025.
 Before, I lectured in Environmental and Latin American, Caribbean, and Latinx Studies at Brandeis University, MA, USA.
 I completed my PhD in International Development at the London School of Economics and Political Science.

-My interdisciplinary research spans international, environmental, and development studies, grounded in sociology.
+My research spans international, environmental, and development studies, grounded in sociology.
 I examine the relationship between environmental politics, climate finance, and uneven development, particularly how international green strategies affect agrarian conflict and traditional populations.

 Research interests